BUYING A PROPERTY IN CAPE VERDE

 - Planta de Localização (official location plan for the property); and

 If the property is not registered then a Certidão pela negativa has to be obtained.

 The purchaser pays a deposit when the Contrato promessa de Compra e Venda is signed.
 The deposit is normally between 10% and 30% of the purchase price.

 You will need a NIF (Número de Identificação Fiscal) a tax number.
 This is needed for any official business or transactions in Cape Verde, including opening a bank account.
 Your lawyer can obtain the NIF on your behalf.

 The Notary on the island where the property is located has to witness the signing of the Public Deed.
 This is the final stage in the process.
 You will also need to pay relevant taxes at this point.
 The property is finally registered with the local land registry.
-You are then responsible for paying the annual IUP (Council Tax).
+You are then responsible for paying the annual IUP (equivalent of Council Tax).

 Always consult a Cape Verdean lawyer at the outset and agree fees.
 Procedures do change from time to time.